-Structure of sperm cell
+Structure and function – sperm cell

-The male reproductive cell or gamete is known as sperm cell.
+The male reproductive cell or gamete is known as the sperm cell.
 In animals, anisogamy is seen, wherein the structure of the male gamete is different from the female gamete.
 In animals, including humans, sperm is small in size and is motile.
-The motile organ of the sperm is known as flagellum.
+The motile organ of the sperm is known as the flagellum.
 The sperm cells have a limited life span and cannot divide.
 The sperms in mammals have two distinct structures enclosed in a single membrane (Figure 2)

 - Head: contains the haploid nucleus with tightly packed DNA.
-Apart from the highly condensed genetic material, a sperm cell also contains a thin, flattened sac-like structure known as acrosome and a vacuole.
+Apart from the highly condensed genetic material, a sperm cell also contains a thin, flattened sac-like structure known as an acrosome and a vacuole.
 Acrosome contains the necessary enzyme required for breaching the ova or the egg cell.
 The enzyme is released by the process of exocytosis.
 The dimension of the head is 5.1 µm by 3.1 µm.

 - Tail: drives the sperm towards the egg and eventually penetrates the egg and is located at the posterior end of the nucleus.
 This is also the longest part of the sperm cell.
 The length of the tail is 50 µm.
 The tail moves at a speed of 1-3 mm per minute.